Car Insurance Mileage Verification: What Happens If You Lie?

 State and Government Databases

 Insurers can access DMV records, smog-check odometer data, and other state-level databases without your direct involvement.
-If you don't provide mileage information, some states default to a standard estimate (California defaults to 13,000 miles if you don't respond).
-These databases are cross-referenced automatically, making it easy to flag major discrepancies.
+These databases are cross-referenced automatically, making it easy to flag major discrepancies between what you reported and what the records show.

 Maintenance and Repair Records